Rental Agreements

 Can a rental agreement be changed after the tenant has moved in?

 A rental agreement can only be changed after the tenant has moved in if both parties agree to the changes or with an Order from the Rental Office.
-Any changes must be consistent with PEI’s rental rules.
+Any changes must be consistent with PEI’s rental laws.

 How does a change in landlords affect a rental agreement?